KDE/documentation-docs-krita-org/reference_manual/dockers/text_properties.rst

 Letter Spacing
 ~~~~~~~~~~~~~~

 Letter spacing controls the spacing between visible clusters of characters.
+Letter spacing is implemented subtly different in all programs supporting CSS.
+Krita's implementation follows CSS-Text-3 and thus does not apply to single characters.
+Letter spacing is mostly intended to apply to whole spans of characters.

 .. _text_property_word_spacing:

 Word Spacing
 ~~~~~~~~~~~~

-Word spacing controls the size of word-break characters, such as the space character.
+Word spacing controls the size of word separator characters, such as the space character.
+It also provides spacing for other word separator characters, like the Ethiopian word space, Aegean word separators, Ugaric word divider as well as Phoenician word separators.

 .. _text_property_line_height:

 Line Height
 ~~~~~~~~~~~

 Line Height controls the line height used for the range of text.
+It does not work for pre-positioned SVG 1.1 text, but does apply for pre-formatted text that uses hard line breaks, or wrapped text.

+Normal
+    When this is on, Krita will try to determine the line height by taking each character in a line, and determining its ascent, descent, and also the line gap metric.
+The maximum of these is used as the line height.
+Ln
+    Line height has one unique unit: :guilabel:`Ln`, this is similar to "normal", except it uses the font size.

+When using relative units, Line Height will take the current font size and family as reference.
+However, when using the line height unit, Line height will use the inheritend line height as reference.

 .. _text_property_line_break:

 Line Break
 ~~~~~~~~~~

 Line Break allows choosing a strictness for the line breaking algorithm.
-Mostly used for CJK scripts, requires language being set.
+Mostly used for CJK scripts, requires :ref:`text_property_language` being set to work.
+Krita at this moment does not support :guilabel:`Loose`.

 .. _text_property_word_break: